ourcodingclub/ourcodingclub.github.io/_tutorials/tidyverse.md

 14. How to map occurence data and populations
 15. How to make a custom function for plotting figures

 __In this part of the tutorial, we will focus on one particular species, red deer (*Cervus elaphus*), where it has been recorded around the world, and where it's populations are being monitored.
-We will use occurrence data from the <a href="http://www.gbif.org/" target="_blank">Global Biodiversity Information Facility</a> which we will download in `R` using the `rgbif` package.__
+We will use occurrence data from the [Global Biodiversity Information Facility](http://www.gbif.org/) which we will download in `R` using the `rgbif` package.__

 Occurrence data can be messy and when you are working with thousands of records, not all of them might be valid records.
 If you are keen to find out how to test the validity of geographic coordinates using the `CoordinateCleaner` package, check out our tutorial <a href="https://ourcodingclub.github.io/2018/01/06/occurrence.html" target = "_blank">here</a>.